ULHPC/ulhpc-docs/docs/services/jupyter.md

     echo "" >> "${connection_instructions}"
-    echo "To access the jupyter notebook if you have setup a key to connect to cluster nodes execute on your personal machine:" >> "${connection_instructions}" echo "ssh -i ~/.ssh/hpc_id_ed25519 -J ${USER}@access-${ULHPC_CLUSTER}.uni.lu:8022 -L 8888:$(hostname -i):8888 ${USER}@$(hostname -i)" >> "${connection_instructions}" echo "To access the jupyter notebook execute on your personal machine:" >> "${connection_instructions}" echo "" >> "${connection_instructions}"
+    echo "To access the jupyter notebook if you have setup a key to connect to cluster nodes execute on your personal machine:" >> "${connection_instructions}" echo "ssh -i ~/.ssh/hpc_id_ed25519 -J ${USER}@access-${ULHPC_CLUSTER}.uni.lu:8022 -L 8888:$(hostname -i):8888 ${USER}@$(hostname -i)" >> "${connection_instructions}" echo "" >> "${connection_instructions}"
     echo "Then navigate to:" >> "${connection_instructions}"